TricksterGuy/complx/README.md

   * Plugins can add new device registers, traps, send interrupts, and add a new instruction

 # Installation from Source
+You can run one of the install scripts depending on your platform, which does everything listed below.
+* Ubuntu 14.04 and above sudo ./install.sh
+* Ubuntu 13.10 and below sudo ./install_script_13_10.sh
+* Fedora ./install_script_fedora23.sh

   From the root directory of where you have the source code.
   1. Ensure you have a C++ compiler (sudo apt-get install build-essential)
   2. Ensure you have CMake installed (sudo apt-get install cmake)